chef/automate/components/automate-chef-io/content/docs/install.md

 # successfully create a new Chef Automate instance with default settings.

 [global.v1]
-# The external fully qualified domain name.
+# The fully qualified domain name.
 # When the application is deployed you should be able to access 'https://<fqdn>/'
 # to login.
 fqdn = "<_Public DNS_name>"